OpenMS/pyopenms-docs/docs/source/installation.rst

 Try online
 ----------

-You can try out :term:`pyOpenMS` in your browser.
+You can try out pyOpenMS in your browser.
 Just navigate to a topic you are interested in by clicking in the menu bar.
 Then click on the "Try online with Binder" button.

 .. image:: img/binderIntegration.gif

 Note that the first start of binder might take a bit.
-While binder is perfect for trying :term:`pyOpenMS` it only offers a limited amount of memory.
-You should install the :term:`pyOpenMS` binaries on your PC for serious data processing.
+While binder is perfect for trying pyOpenMS it only offers a limited amount of memory.
+You should install the pyOpenMS binaries on your PC for serious data processing.

-We recommend to use :term:`pyOpenMS` in PyCharm as it works well with source code documentation.
+We recommend to use pyOpenMS in PyCharm as it works well with source code documentation.

 Command Line
 ------------

-To :index:`install` :term:`pyOpenMS` from the command line using the binary wheels, you can type
+To :index:`install` pyOpenMS from the command line using the binary wheels, you can type

 .. code-block:: bash